Crate training with two crates is to have two crates for one dog, a crate for him to sleep in and another in the living area or the garden.

 - Crate training with two crates could be confusing to dogs.

-- Dogs are animals that adapt easily if you put in the effort you can have him happy in two crates.
+- Dogs are animals that adapt easily if you put in the effort you can have him comfortable in two crates.

 - Crate training with two crates could make the training longer.